What Is a Bear Flag Pattern and How to Trade These Patterns?

 What Is a Bear Flag Pattern & How to Identify These Patterns?

-A bear flag pattern consists of a larger bearish candlestick which forms the flag pole.
+A bear flag pattern consists of a larger bearish candlestick (going down in price) which forms the flag pole.
 It’s then followed by at least three or more smaller consolidation candles, forming the flag.
-Usually these candles are moving up, or down, just a little bit in a tight range after the “flag pole” You will see many bear flag patterns that consolidate near resistance levels then when support holds, price action breaks down out of the flag and continues to move lower.
+Usually these candles are moving up, or down, just a little bit in a tight range after the “flag pole” You will see many bear flag patterns that drop to support levels then when support breaks, price action breaks down out of the flag and continues to move lower.

-Rice trader Homma saw the connection between this hundreds of year ago.
+The famous rice trader named Homma saw the connection between this hundreds of year ago in Japan.
 As a result, he was compelled to come up with a way to track these moves.

-Because of that we now have Japanese candlesticks patterns.
+Because of his insight we now have Japanese candlesticks patterns.
 This allows us to gauge the feelings of traders all over the world.
 We have a handle on the pulse of traders.

 Basics of Bear Flag Patterns